 General Info – summary

-The tardily deciduous, gum yielding Tree has a rounded crown & is up to 12m high.
+The tardily deciduous, gum yielding Tree has a rounded crown and is up to 12m high.
 The variously shaped, simple, velvety and opposite Leaves have entire margins and lack stipules.
 The up to 20 bisexual, regular Flowers in each spike are small, yellowish, with green sepals, small petals and 8 exerted stamens.
 The inferior ovary has an exserted style.
 The 4–winged, single seeded Fruit is an indehiscent samara.

 Description